Statistical issues in Serial Killer Nurse cases: The case of Ben Geen

-This key data-set in the Ben Geen case was later presented as evidence to the court by Michelle Brock, head-nurse of the Accidents and Emergency department where Ben Geen worked, at Horton General Hospital, a rather small hospital in the provincial market town of Banbury in North Oxfordshire.
+The key data-set in Figure 2 was presented as evidence to the court by Michelle Brock, head-nurse of the Accidents and Emergency department where Ben Geen worked, at Horton General Hospital.
+This is a small hospital in the provincial market town of Banbury in North Oxfordshire.
 Together with a dossier of perhaps 30 incidents all from December 2003 onwards, it had initially been compiled in great haste before the case was reported to the police.
-Michelle and some colleagues based their work on patient records and nurse attendance records at the hospital, \emph{looking only at what happened during Ben's shifts}, their investigation triggered and guided by recent memory and gossip.
+Michelle and some colleagues based their work on patient records and nurse attendance records at the hospital, \emph{looking only at what happened during Ben's shifts}.
+Their investigation appears to have been triggered and guided by recent memory and gossip.
 Ben, who was a trainee nurse, had won a higher qualification at the beginning of December, allowing him to work under less supervision than before.
 The final trigger for their investigation had been two sudden and surprising collapses of patients who had just entered Accident \& Emergency (A\&E, also often referred to as ED: Emergency Department) on Thursday 5 February.
 Ben had reported sick on Friday, and had had a free weekend after that.
 He was arrested on Monday evening, 9 February 2004, when he came in to work to do a night shift.
 That is only one third of the way into the last bar of the bar-chart.
 The bar-chart was also known to the medical experts who were consulted on the 18 individual cases.
-There seems no doubt that it had a big impact on everyone involved in the trial, including journalists covering the trial.
+There seems no doubt that it had impact on everyone involved in the trial, including journalists covering the trial.